GALLIFRAY -- A geometric modeling and parameter estimation framework for black hole images using bayesian techniques: Observables

 \section{Observables}

-There are various observables that can be constructed from VLBI observations, but the primary data product that any radio interferometer records is the complex visibilities $\mathcal{V}(u,v)$.
+There are various observables that can be constructed from VLBI observations, but the primary data product that any radio interferometer records are the complex visibilities $\mathcal{V}(u,v)$.
 Ideally, the intensity domain $I(x,y;\mathbf{\Theta_p})$ and the visibility domain is related to each other by the van Cittert-Zernike theorem~\citep{2017isra.book.....T}

 These visibilities are recorded over different baselines.
+These baselines correspond to the separations between the antennas in the interferometer, and their lengths and orientations determine the spatial scales and orientations that can be probed by the observations.
+Specifically, longer baselines correspond to higher spatial resolution, allowing finer details to be resolved in the observed images.
+Similarly, baselines oriented in different directions provide sensitivity to different features in the observed source.
+Therefore, by selecting a suitable set of baselines, radio interferometry can probe a wide range of spatial scales and orientations in the source structure.
 As the Earth rotates, the radio interferometer moves along a locus of points.
 Depending on the source's coordinates and observation time, these loci of points form different ellipses.
-Hence, an increase in the number of observed hours will result in more recorded visibilities.
-This would also mean that the $(u,v)$ plane will have more grid points, hence a clearer image.
+Hence, an increase in the number of observed hours will result in more recorded visibilities and better sampling of the Fourier domain leads to improved image reconstruction.
 The calibrated datasets of the EHT 2017 observations of Sgr A* and M87 (visibilites) are also publicly available \footnote{\href{https://github.com/eventhorizontelescope/2019-D01-01}{https://github.com/eventhorizontelescope/2019-D01-01}}\textsuperscript{,}\footnote{\href{https://github.com/eventhorizontelescope/2022-D02-01}{https://github.com/eventhorizontelescope/2022-D02-01}}.